-- Do not wear loose or hanging garments when using the range.
-They could ignite if they touch a hot surface unit and you could be burned. - Use only dry pot holders.
+- •Do not wear loose or hanging garments when using the range.
+They could ignite if they touch a hot surface unit and you could be burned. - •Use only dry pot holders.
 Moist or damp pot holders on hot surfaces could result in burns from steam.
 Do not let pot holder touch hot heating elements.
 Do not use a towel or bulky cloth for a pot holder.
-It could catch on fire. - Keep range vents unobstructed. - Do not heat unopened containers.
+It could catch on fire. - •Keep range vents unobstructed. - •Do not heat unopened containers.
 They could explode.
-The hot contents could cause burns and container particles could cause injury. - Do not store flammable materials on or near the range.
+The hot contents could cause burns and container particles could cause injury. - •Use only utensils approved for oven use.
+Follow utensil manufacturer's instructions, especially when using glass or plastic utensils. - •Do not store flammable materials on or near the range.
 The fumes could create an explosion and/or fire hazard.